Accessibility

 Images

-• When creating email messages, your email body should not be an image.
+• When creating email messages, your email body should not be an image or flyer.
 If you can't grab the text in the email by highlighting it to copy and paste somewhere else, then it is not accessible.
+In addition to the image or flyer, provide the important text in the email body.
+The text should include:

-• Images must have alternative text.
+• Images must have alternative text or a brief description.
 Alternative text describes images to visually impaired users.

 • Make sure the image is not central to the message.
 If you were to take out the image or photo, would the message still make sense to someone who is blind?